huggingface/diffusers/docs/source/en/training/sdxl.md

 noisy_model_input = noise_scheduler.add_noise(model_input, noise, timesteps)
 ```

+If you want to learn more about how the training loop works, check out the [Understanding pipelines, models and schedulers](../using-diffusers/write_own_pipeline) tutorial which breaks down the basic pattern of the denoising process.

 ## Launch the script

 Once you’ve made all your changes or you’re okay with the default configuration, you’re ready to launch the training script! 🚀

 Let’s train on the [Pokémon BLIP captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset to generate your own Pokémon.
-Set the environment variables `MODEL_NAME` and `DATASET_NAME` to the model (either from the Hub or a local path) and the dataset.
-You should also specify another VAE than the SDXL VAE (either from the Hub or a local path) with `VAE_NAME` to avoid numerical instabilities.
+Set the environment variables `MODEL_NAME` and `DATASET_NAME` to the model and the dataset (either from the Hub or a local path).
+You should also specify a VAE other than the SDXL VAE (either from the Hub or a local path) with `VAE_NAME` to avoid numerical instabilities.

 <Tip>